mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

 1. Verify the contents of each file.

 ### Create a service account
-You can create a service account to use with marathon-lb by running DC/OS Enterprise commands or by using the DC/OS web-based administrative console.
+You can create a service account to use with Marathon-LB by running DC/OS Enterprise commands or by using the DC/OS web-based administrative console.

-### To create a service account using the DC/OS Enterprise CLI:
+#### To create a service account using the DC/OS Enterprise CLI:
 1. Open a terminal and connect to the DC/OS enterprise cluster from a computer where the DC/OS CLI is available.
 1. Run the following command to set your login authentication level to superuser.